wacncontent/CustomizeTool/output/includes/notification-hubs-back-end.md

 This section shows how to send notifications from a .NET console app and any other.
-If you are using Mobile Services please refer to the [Get Started with Push](/documentation/articles/mobile-services-dotnet-backend-windows-store-dotnet-get-started-push) tutorials.
-If you want to use Java or PHP refer to [How to use Notification Hubs from Java/PHP](/documentation/articles/notification-hubs-java-backend-how-to).
-You can send notifications from any backend using the [Notification Hub REST interface](http://msdn.microsoft.com/zh-cn/library/azure/dn223264.aspx).
+If you are using Mobile Services please refer to the [Get Started with <!-- deleted by customization Push](/documentation/articles/mobile-services-dotnet-backend-windows-store-dotnet-get-started-push) --><!-- keep by customization: begin --> Push](/documentation/articles/mobile-services-dotnet-backend-windows-store-dotnet-get-started-push/) <!-- keep by customization: end --> tutorials.
+If you want to use Java or PHP refer to [How to use Notification Hubs from <!-- deleted by customization Java/PHP](/documentation/articles/notification-hubs-java-backend-how-to) --><!-- keep by customization: begin --> Java/PHP](/documentation/articles/notification-hubs-java-backend-how-to/) <!-- keep by customization: end -->.
+You can send notifications from any backend using the [Notification <!-- deleted by customization Hub --><!-- keep by customization: begin --> Hubs <!-- keep by customization: end --> REST <!-- deleted by customization interface](http://msdn.microsoft.com/zh-cn/library/azure/dn223264.aspx) --><!-- keep by customization: begin --> interface] <!-- keep by customization: end -->.

 The following code sends notifications to Windows Store, Windows Phone, iOS, and Android devices.